-The IIJA/ BIL continues the requirements established in MAP-21 and FAST Act for state DOTs and MPOs to establish and use a performance-based approach in transportation decision making.
+The Infrastructure Investment and Jobs Act (IIJA)/Bipartisan Infrastructure Law (BIL) continues the requirements established in Moving Ahead for Progress in the 21st Century Act (MAP-21) and the Fixing America's Surface Transportation (FAST) Act for state DOTs and MPOs to establish and use a performancebased approach in transportation decision making.
 This includes tracking performance measures, setting data-driven targets for each measure, and selecting projects to help meet those targets.
-The IIJA/BIL also requires that the TIP include a description of its anticipated effect toward achieving the established performance targets and linking investment priorities to those performance targets.
+The IIJA/BIL also requires that the TIP include a description of its anticipated effect toward achieving the established performance targets, and linking investment priorities to those performance targets.

 Transportation Performance Management (TPM) is a strategic approach that uses data to make investment and policy decisions to achieve national performance goals.
-23 USC 150(b) outlines the national performance goal areas for the federal-aid program.
-This statute requires the FHWA to establish specific performance measures for the system that address these national goal areas.
+23 USC 150(b) outlines the national performance goal areas for the Federal-aid program.
+This statute requires the Federal Highway Administration (FHWA) to establish specific performance measures for the system that address these national goal areas.
 The regulations for the national performance management measures are found in 23 CFR 490.
-The goal of PBPP is to ensure targeted investment of federal transportation funds by increasing accountability and transparency and providing for better investment decisions that focus on key outcomes related to seven national goal areas:
+The goal of performance-based planning and programming is to ensure targeted investment of federal transportation funds by increasing accountability and transparency and providing for better investment decisions that focus on key outcomes related to seven national goal areas:

-- Safety: to achieve a significant reduction in traffic fatalities and serious injuries on all public roads - Infrastructure Condition; to maintain the highway infrastructure asset system in a state of good repair; - Congestion Reduction: to achieve a significant reduction in congestion on the NHS; - System Reliability: to improve the efficiency of the surface transportation system; - Freight Movement and Economic Vitality: to improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development; - Environmental Sustainability: to enhance the performance of the transportation system while protecting and enhancing the natural environment; and - Reduced Project Delivery Delays: to reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices.
+- Safety- To achieve a significant reduction in traffic fatalities and serious injuries on all public roads - Infrastructure Condition To maintain the highway infrastructure asset system in a state of good - Congestion Reduction- To achieve a significant reduction in congestion on the National Highway System - System Reliability- To improve the efficiency of the surface transportation system - Freight Movement and Economic Vitality- To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development. - Environmental Sustainability- To enhance the performance of the transportation system while protecting and enhancing the natural environment - Reduced Project Delivery Delays- To reduce project costs, promote jobs and the economy, and expedite the movement of people and goods by accelerating project completion through eliminating delays in the project development and delivery process, including reducing regulatory burdens and improving agencies' work practices

-Regulations required by the FHWA have established final rules on performance measures that address the seven goals, accordingly:
+Regulations required by FHWA have established final rules on performance measures that address the seven goals, accordingly:

-- fatalities and serious injuries, both number and rate per vehicle miles traveled, on all public roads;

-- pavement condition on the Interstate system and on the remainder of the NHS;

-- bridge condition on the NHS;
+- Fatalities and serious injuries, both number and rate per vehicle miles traveled, on all public roads - Pavement condition on the Interstate system and on the remainder of the National Highway System (NHS) - Bridge condition on the NHS

-- performance (system reliability) of the Interstate system and non-Interstate NHS;
+- Performance (system reliability) of the Interstate system and non-Interstate NHS

-- freight movement on the Interstate system;
+- Freight movement on the Interstate system

-- · traffic congestion; and
+- Traffic congestion

-- on-road mobile source emissions.
+- On-road mobile source emissions

 The FHWA has established three performance measure regulations for roadway safety (PM1), bridge and pavement condition (PM2), and system performance (PM3).
 The FTA has established performance measures for Transit Asset Management (TAM) and Transit Safety.
 MPOs may either choose to support the respective state DOT and transit operator targets and the agencies' efforts to achieve the targets or develop their own regional targets.
-DVRPC has memoranda of agreements with various pertinent planning partners, including state DOTs, transit operators, and other MPOs for each of the performance measure areas.
+DVRPC has memorandum of agreements with various pertinent planning partners, including state DOTs, transit operators, and other MPOs) for each of the performance measure areas.
 The agreements outline how the planning partners will select and report performance targets, and the reporting of performance.
-For additional information or to view the latest TPM updates, visit www.dvrpc.org/TPM.
+For additional information or to view the latest Transportation Performance Management (TPM) updates, visit www.dvrpc.org/TPM.